 • Seven nights comfortable en-suite hotel accommodation.
 We choose from our personally inspected shortlist, where birders are welcome and the hospitality is special.
 Guests are never expected to share.
 All rooms are en-suite.
 Full details with your joining pack.

-• Full Scottish breakfast and dinner from Saturday evening till Saturday morning, packed lunch daily.
+• Full Scottish breakfast and dinner from Saturday evening till Saturday morning, packed lunch each day from Sunday to Friday.

 • Guidance from a professional Group Leader.